stephenleicht/ghoti/src/admin/client/forms/README.md

 # Ghoti Forms
 This is a (relatively) unopinionated library for common form functionality like validation and metadata tracking like dirty checking.
-It does not provide any form elements itself, just the building blocks to wrap your favorite ones in it's functionality.
+It does not provide any form elements itself, just the building blocks to wrap your favorite ones in it's functionality with minimal boilerplate.

 The main Ghoti project uses this library, but it can be used independently by installing `@ghoti/forms` from npm or yarn.
 Check out that side of the repository for some more complex examples.
 ### Current Functionality